pic

 Examples of idle states emerge naturally in real-world scenarios.
 For instance, it's common when a program is waiting for user input, such as a keystroke or mouse click.
 It can also arise when browsing the internet, where the CPU may idle while waiting for a server to send data.
 Task switching is so ubiquitous in certain contexts that we often take it for granted.
 For instance, I bet you never questioned whether you could use the computer while a document prints in the background!

-Note, though, that concurrency with a single thread offers no benefits if both tasks require active computations.
-This is because the CPU would be fully utilized, leaving no opportunity for task switching.
+Notice, though, that concurrency with a single thread offers no benefits if both tasks require active computations.
+This is because the CPU would be fully utilized, leaving no chance for task switching.
 In such cases, the sequential and concurrent approaches are equivalent.
 In our example, this would occur if task B consisted of computing 1+1 repeatedly, resulting in an execution time of 3 seconds for both approaches.

 function job(name_worker, time_working)